 Each child gets a healthy nutritious cooked lunch which includes a main course and pudding, water is always available in the school dining room.

-You will be given the school menu which shows the meals that are being prepared on a three week rotation.
-The menus always reflect the seasons with different vegetables and fruit on offer.
-All our schools aim to cater for those on special diets because of medical, cultural or religious reasons.
+The kitchen prepare a three week rolling menu that always reflects the seasons with different vegetables and fruit on offer.
+They are also able to cater for those pupils on special diets because of medical, cultural or religious reasons.
 View the school's lunch menu here.

 Good food provision in schools has been shown to lead not only to healthier children, but to improved attainment.
 The plan was brought in to help create a generation of children who enjoy food that makes them healthier, more successful and most importantly happier.